hmj31-source/HPC_backtester/READEME.md

 - Parallelized independent backtest jobs across multiple CPU workers
 - Preserved deterministic ranking and CSV result export
 - Extended the framework toward larger-scale HPC experimentation

+### Day 9
+- Added timing for the Parralel and Sequential run
+- For small dat this is actually slower
+- Lots of overhead